In Praise of Operating at My Scale

 A Different Kind of Ambition

-What I’m practicing isn’t the absence of ambition — it’s the discipline of focused aspiration.
+What I’m practicing is the discipline of focused aspiration.
 While the industry celebrates empire-building, there’s profound courage in cultivating depth rather than breadth.
-It’s the ambition of enough — of knowing precisely what constitutes success on your own terms, and refusing to be pulled into someone else’s definition of achievement.
+It’s the ambition of enough .
+Of knowing precisely what constitutes success on your own terms, and refusing to be pulled into someone else’s definition of achievement.

 My business is small by design.